Skip to main content

 BCRO / Head of Risk

-Inaccurate AI answers about regulated products are a live operational and compliance risk.
-Lawnise quantifies that exposure across engines, correlates it to regulatory framework, and tracks correction over time.
+Inaccurate AI answers about regulated policies — from an assistant you connect or a public engine Lawnise supports — are a live operational and compliance risk.
+Lawnise quantifies that exposure across both surfaces, correlates it to the applicable regulatory framework, and tracks correction over time.

 CHead of Compliance

-When public AI engines misstate your policy disclosures, you need a defensible record of what was wrong, when, on which engine, and what corrective action was taken.
+When an AI answer Lawnise verifies misstates your policy disclosures — from an assistant you connect or a public engine it supports — you need a defensible record of what was wrong, when, on which surface, and what corrective action was taken.
 The Lawnise evidence-to-claim ledger is built for that record.

 DHead of Distribution / Agency Channel

-When engine answers misstate your policy terms, premium calculations, or claims process, the distortion lands inside the broker and agent channel where quotes get won and lost.
-Lawnise tracks engine-channel exposure so distribution leadership can see and correct what's reaching prospects through AI surfaces.
+When an AI answer misstates your policy terms, premium calculations, or claims process — from an assistant you connect or a public engine Lawnise supports — the distortion lands inside the broker and agent channel where quotes are won and lost.
+Lawnise tracks that exposure across both surfaces so distribution leadership can see and correct what's reaching prospects through AI.

 Product proof